-We’re a community of collaborators who are passionate about shifting and sharing power, and honoring the wisdom of historically marginalized communities.
+We’re a community of collaborators who are passionate about shifting and sharing power

-Our collaborators may come from many paths: movement work, nonprofit leadership, facilitation, mediation, training, research, data analysis, healing practice, cultural work, supervision, organizing, and lived experience navigating systems of power.
-We value formal education when it supports the work, and we also honor the deep wisdom people build through community, survival, living, loving, practice, study, reflection, spirituality, and years of showing up.
+Our collaborators may come from many paths: movement work, nonprofit leadership and core staff roles, facilitation, mediation, training, research, data analysis, healing practice, cultural work, organizing, and lived experience navigating systems of power.
+We value formal education when it supports the work, and we also highly honor the deep wisdom people build through community, survival, living, loving, collaboration, allyship, accompliceship, practice, study, reflection, spirituality, and years of showing up.

 Joe Jackson (He/Him)

-I’m Joe Jackson, a Black transgender man, facilitator, mediator, strategist, and organic practitioner of designing and holding process.
-I founded Shifting Power Collaborative because I believe organizations doing justice work deserve support in building the relationships, practices, and structures that help their values become real in everyday work.
+I’m Joe Jackson, a Black transgender man, trained facilitator, certified mediator, experienced strategist, and organic practitioner of designing and holding process.
+I founded Shifting Power Collaborative because I believe organizations doing justice work deserve support in bringing their values into everyday practice.
+For me, that means helping organizations experiment with shifting and sharing power inside their own relationships, practices, and structures as a way of (re)imagining and (re)creating a society where power, resources, and decision-making move justly and equitably.
+I want to help us explore how we can live into that future today.

-Professionally, I bring more than two decades of nonprofit, movement, and social justice experience.
-After college, I spent five years as a quantitative policy research analyst, where I developed the data, analysis, and meaning-making skills that now shape my organizational learning and sensemaking work.
-I later moved into DEI policy advocacy, internal organizational equity practice, mediation, facilitation, conflict repair, culture assessments, and capacity-building learning experiences.
-For the last four years, I’ve worked at CompassPoint Nonprofit Services, where I started, designed, and co-led an organizational consulting program rooted in equity, justice, shifting power, and Pro-Black capacity-building practice.
-Altogether, I bring about eight years of experience supporting organizations to shift practices, strengthen relationships, share power, and deepen alignment with liberation and anti-oppression values.
+Professionally, I bring more than two decades of nonprofit and social justice experience.
+After college, I spent five years as a quantitative policy research analyst, developing the data analysis and meaning-making skills that now shape my organizational learning, sensemaking, and culture assessment work.
+I later moved into DEI policy advocacy and then into independent organizational consulting.
+For four and a half years, I brought those skills and experiences to CompassPoint Nonprofit Services, where I started, designed, and co-led an organizational consulting program rooted in equity, justice, shifting power, and Pro-Black capacity-building practice.
+Altogether, I bring nearly nine years of experience supporting organizations to shift practices, strengthen relationships, share power, and deepen alignment with liberation and anti-oppression values.
+But my greatest qualification for this work is my lived experience as a person existing on the societal margins and who has always occupied the space of being organizationally marginalized.
+I now hold that marginality as “…much more than a site of deprivation… [but] it is also the site of radical possibility, a space of resistance” (bell hooks, Choosing the Margin as a Space of Radical Openness).

-When I’m not working, you may find me singing karaoke with an abundance of silliness, hanging out with my dog friend, or trying to find my way to a second line on Sundays.
+When I’m not working, you might find me singing karaoke with an abundance of silliness, hanging out with my dog friend Dax, or trying to find my way to a second line on Sundays.
 I look forward to learning more about you and your organization’s people.

 All Things Kind,